Foolish Plans

 Foolish Plans is a 2016 Chinese adventure comedy film directed by Jiang Tao and starring Wang Ning, Xiu Rui, Wang Zijian, Wang Ou, Liu Yase and Chen Yang.
 It was released in China by Beijing Juhe Yinglian Media and in North America by United Entertainment Partners on July 8, 2016.

 Plot

-Three down on their luck best friends search for love and good fortune.
-What began as an arranged marriage scheme with their boss's pregnant mistress spirals into a hilarious all-out caper involving a possible murder, money laundering and a missing $100 million check.
+Three brothers with different personalities but close friendship work as prop masters in a film production company.
+The eldest brother, Song Ge, is smarter than a monkey, the second brother, Xiao Feng, is simple and honest, and the third brother, A Zheng, is humorous and emotional.
+The three brothers got involved in a nonsensical murder case with Jiao Yang due to a financial dispute.